TomatenKuchenDEV/docs/docs/autodelete.md

 ---
 title: Autodelete
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Explains the setup of the autodelete feature to automatically delete messages after a set time.
+description: Explains the setup of the autodelete feature to automatically delete messages after a set time.
 ---

 You can select channels in which the messages will be deleted after the given time (± one minute).